574n13y/Dev_Ops/om.md

 2. **Networking**: What is a default gateway, and why is it necessary?
+   - **Default Gateway**:
+    - A router or network node that routes traffic from a local network to other networks or the internet.
+    - It serves as the access point for devices to communicate with external networks.

+   - **Why Necessary?**:
+    - Without a default gateway, devices on a local network would be unable to send or receive data outside their network.

+  **Example**:
+    ```plaintext
+    Device IP: 192.168.1.10
+    Subnet Mask: 255.255.255.0
+    Default Gateway: 192.168.1.1
+    ```

+    Here, 192.168.1.1 routes traffic to external networks like the internet.

 3. **Cloud Computing**: Discuss the purpose of AWS Auto Scaling.